 - Select About NAVFIT98A

-When may an IA Sailor receive a Not Observed Report (NOB)?
+12. When would an IA Sailor receive a Not Observed Report (NOB)?

 The guidelines for receiving an NOB report will remain the same as referenced in BUPERSINST 1610.10D (Chapter 6).
 NOB reports are used to fulfill reporting requirements when graded reports are inappropriate.
 Under unique circumstances, a reporting senior can submit a NOB report for any period if the reporting senior does not feel that there has been enough observation to grade with confidence.
 The justification and explanation must be provided in the Comments field.
 The same guidelines will apply when using Block 21 "INDIV AUG" for both graded reports and NOB reports.
 (See question: "I just returned to my parent command from an IAMM or OSA assignment and my periodic evaluation is due, can I be ranked against my peers?"

 13. What is considered a “regular” performance evaluation?

 Regular (Block 17) reports are the foundation of the performance record.

 Regular reports are submitted periodically per the schedule in table 1 of the BUPERSINST 1610.10D, and on other occasions (e.g. Periodic, Detachment of Individual and Special) specified in the BUPERSINST 1610.10D.

 They must cover, day-for-day, all naval service on active duty or in drilling Reserve programs, except for enlisted initial entry training and other limited circumstances.